HackYourFuture/JavaScript1/Week5/MAKEME.md

 console.log(y);
 ```
 If you are confused please run the code and then consult the Google for "javascript pass by value pass by reference"

+>Upload your homework in your "hyf-javascript2" Github repository.
+Make sure to create a new folder "week2" first.
+Upload your homework files inside the week2 folder and write a description for this “commit”.
+Your hyf-javascript2/week2 should now contain all your homework files.
+Place the link to your repository folder in Trello.